Tblue/mkttf/README.md

 To use `mktff.ff`, you need the following tools installed in your PATH:
   - [FontForge](http://fontforge.sf.net): This tool powers the entire `mkttf.ff` script.
-  - [Potrace](http://potrace.sf.net): Used to generate the scalable outlines.
+  - [Potrace](http://potrace.sf.net): To generate the scalable outlines.

 To use `mkttf.sh`, you additionally need the following programs in your path:
   - Obviously, you need a POSIX-compliant shell.